Unity-Technologies/ml-agents/docs/Training-Behavioral-Cloning.md

 1. Choose an agent you would like to learn to imitate some set of demonstrations.
 2. Record a set of demonstration using the `Demonstration Recorder` (see [here](Training-Imitation-Learning.md)).
    For illustrative purposes we will refer to this file as `AgentRecording.demo`.
-3. Build the scene, assigning the agent a Learning Brain, and dragging it in the Broadcast Hub.
-For more information on Brains, see
+3. Build the scene, assigning the agent a Learning Brain.
+For more information on Brains, see [here](Learning-Environment-Design-Brains.md).
-   [here](Learning-Environment-Design-Brains.md).
 4. Open the `config/offline_bc_config.yaml` file.
 5. Modify the `demo_path` parameter in the file to reference the path to the